 Honoring TCM, Ancient Nutrients Iron contains specific superfood and botanical combinations time-tested through the ages.
 This includes a broad-spectrum of potent, TCM-approved ingredients joining together to include superfoods and superherbs from multiple kingdoms: The Fungi, Plant and Animal Kingdoms.

 We did the work so your body doesn’t have to.
-Ancient Nutrients Zinc contains bio-friendly iron that’s clinically studied and is gentle on the gut, along with supporting ingredients like vitamin C, folate and herbs and superfoods treasured in TCM.
+Ancient Nutrients Iron contains bio-friendly iron that’s clinically studied and is gentle on the gut, along with supporting ingredients like vitamin C, folate and herbs and superfoods treasured in TCM.

 We included a clinically studied iron source that is gentle on the gut.
 Ancient Nutrients Iron supports prenatal, cognitive, respiratory and blood health while reducing fatigue.†